katzenpost/katzenpost/drafts/zcash_send.rst

 1. Introduction
 ===============

-The primary use case for this protocol is to facilitate Zcash wallet developers designing for the highest degree of traffic analysis resistance.
+The primary use case for this protocol is to facilitate the development of superior Zcash wallets with the highest degree of traffic analysis resistance.